 - Juice of half a lemon; wedges for garnish

-Step 2: Add in all the remaining ingredients except spinach and lemon juice.
-Stir well, then simmer on low heat for about 40 minutes until carrots are tender.
+- Add in all the remaining ingredients except spinach and lemon juice.
+Stir well, then simmer on low heat for about 40 minutes until carrots are tender. (or, cook in an Instantpot in the soup setting for 20 minutes))

 Let me know if you give this a try!
 I’ve been loving all of your Thai eggplant photos!